Non-stop flights to Seoul (ICN)

 Korean Air (SkyTeam): year-round flights from Toronto (YYZ) and Vancouver (YVR).

-Air Canada (Star Alliance): year-round flights from Toronto (YYZ) and Vancouver (YVR).
+Air Canada (Star Alliance): seasonal flights from Montreal (YUL), year-round flights from Toronto (YYZ) and Vancouver (YVR).

 Non-stop flights from South America to Seoul